2020-2023

 - $1,000 per year beginning the twentieth year of service

-The longevity increment shall be paid in two equal installments, one on or before the last paycheck prior to winter break and one on or before the last paycheck of the fiscal year and will continue each year the individual continues to be employed by Unit 5.
+The longevity increment shall be paid in two equal installments, one on or before the last paycheck prior to winter break and one on or before the last paycheck of the fiscal year and will continue each year the individual continues to be employed by the District.
 The longevity amount shall be prorated for a bargaining unit member who leaves mid-year.

 10.11 Holidays

-Each educational office personnel is paid for the following holidays provided such days fall during the bargaining unit member’s contract period and the bargaining unit member is at work at the time:
+Each educational office personnel is paid for the following holidays provided such days fall during the bargaining unit member’s contract period and the bargaining unit member would otherwise be at work if not for the holiday:

 - New Year’s Day January 1